summerscoolxd/vutools/README.md

 4. Enter your activation key when prompted.
 5. Launch VUTOOLS and start using 60+ tools instantly!

 That's it!
-No complicated setup, no configuration files, just download and go.
+No complicated setup, no configuration files. just download and go.

 ---